zzhou0721/MCID/README.md

 ### Determine MCID at the population level

-To determine MCID at the populaton level, we first need to select an optimal value for the tuning parameter , which is used to control the difference between 0-1 loss and surrogate loss.
+To determine MCID at the populaton level, we first need to select an optimal value for the tuning parameter δ, which is used to control the difference between 0-1 loss and surrogate loss.

 ``` r